jjswifty/github-stats/README.md

 - yarn apollo service:download --endpoint=https://api.github.com/graphql --header="Authorization: Bearer YOUR_GITHUB_API_TOKEN"
 - yarn run apollo:generate

-This 2 scripts allow you to download public graphql schema and generate types for schemas.
+This 2 scripts allow you to download public graphql schema and generate types for them.

 ### How to write some local queries: